 A great natural alternative to chemical washing powders are soap berries, they're all natural, compostable and great for people with skin allergies (such as eczema and psoriasis).
 Add a couple of drops of your favourite essential oil (I love lemon or lavender) to your load to have your clothes smelling deliciously fragrant.

 Hand washing your delicates?
-Using a natural Castile soap like this Pure Castile Soap Wash with Lime & Lemon Myrtle.
+Using a natural Castile soap.
 I like to do all of my hand washing once a month mostly because I find it super tedious but it is also a great way to save water.
 Start by soaking your palest colours working your way towards the darks only changing the water when it is super murky.

 Beware of plastic pegs, they have a short shelf life and also often end up doing more harm than good.
 Switch to a set of wooden pegs or better yet stainless steel that will last a lifetime.